pozzo-research-group/HEAD/OT2/readme.md

 Perfoming optimization with a a robot requires users to periodically collect data and update models.
 This directory shows an example of performing multi-objective optimization using Bayesian Opitmization techniques to achieve a target shape spectra (SAS and UV-Vis in this case)

-Use the following protocol to perform a BO run
+Use the following protocol to perform a BO run:

+All the parameters are set with in the `config.ini` file.
+The variables names there are self-explanatory.

 1. Initiate the optimization by randomly sampling in a grid